aleksei-bulgak/school.kt-homework/README.md

-# This project was created just to memorise ReactJS.
+# This project was created only to recall ReactJS.
 # NOTE: THIS IS NOT A REPLACEMENT OF REAL PAGE OF KOTLIN SCHOOL

 [![Build Status](https://travis-ci.org/aleksei-bulgak/school.kt-homework.svg?branch=site)](https://travis-ci.org/aleksei-bulgak/school.kt-homework)